IBM/ocean-tensor-package/docs/future_work.md

 * Float to int copy: NaN and Inf entries are copied as 0 without any warning (floating-point status flags are not set)
 * Improved range checks on inputs: For example adding `[1,2,ocean.inf]` to an `int8` tensor
 * In-place division (`T /= s`) where `T` is integer and `s` may give unexpected results; maybe a warning or error should be added
+* The data type of Python scalars is determined based on the value.
+This can give unexpected results, for example `ocean.int8([10]) + 120` gives an int8 result of [-126], whereas `ocean.int8[10]) + 128` gives int16 [138], since 120 is cast as int8 wherase 128 is cast at int16, which is clearly an undesirable situation.
+On the other hand, we would also not expect an int64 result when adding a scalar 1 to an int8 tensor.
+Explicit type casting can help avoid the situation, but may be somewhat clunky.

 ## Miscellaneous tasks